isaacto/cronrepo/README.md

 # The trampoline

-Normally, if a cron jobs fails or emit output, notification will be sent to the owner of the cron job via E-mail.
-You can globally disable this feature, but having nobody to take care of cron job failures is not a good idea.
+Normally, if a cron job emits output, notification will be sent to the owner of the cron job via E-mail.
+You can globally disable this feature (by setting variables in the crontab), but having nobody to take care of cron job failures is not a good idea.

-You can write a program to actually run your cron jobs, and have the runner file to run that instead of the cron job.
+You can write a program to be run by the runner to actually run your cron jobs, and have the runner file to run that instead of the cron job.
 This is done by adding `--trampoline "your_program"` when you run `cronrepo install`.
 The arguments to `your_program` is simply the path to the cron job file, followed by all the arguments to be passed to your job (as specified in `+ ...` in the cron job file).

 # The default trampoline: `cronrepo_run`